What we need to know about ageing

 • Gender.

-This means that there can be considerable differences in functional capacities between individuals with the same .
+This means that there can be considerable differences in functional capacities between individuals with the same Chronological age is the age of a person measured in units (usually years) from birth to a given date. .